Nuclear disarmament: Other states

+List of countries' nuclear weapons development status represented by color.

 While the vast majority of states have adhered to the stipulations of the Nuclear Nonproliferation Treaty, a few states have either refused to sign the treaty or have pursued nuclear weapons programs while not being members of the treaty.
 Many view the pursuit of nuclear weapons by these states as a threat to nonproliferation and world peace.